Home of Moorish artisans

 The Royal Gunpowder Factory

-The factory is now permanently closed, but still comprises a pre-industrial landscape that is highly important to the local heritage, given its geographic size and the complexity of the manufacturing process, and its economic, social and strategic relevance can still be felt to this day.
-The origin of the powder mills in Villafeliche appears to date back to the Mudejar period, although they reached their peak in the 18th and 19th centuries: in 1764 there were 165 powder mills in operation and by 1800, there were some 180.
+Currently closed permanently, they make up a pre-industrial landscape of great heritage importance which, due to its geographical extension and the complexity of the production process, still reveals its past economic, social and strategic importance.
+The origin of the Villafeliche gunpowder mills seems to date back to the Mudejar era, although its peak was experienced between the 18th and 19th centuries: in 1764 there were 165 powder mills in operation and in the year 1800 about 180.